Darin755/browser-linux/README.md

 ## License

- - browser-linux under the MIT License
+ - browser-linux itself is under GPLv2 License
  - see LICENSE
- - there are different Licenses for slitaz and v86